 Most Streamed Song Of The 1960’s

 This week, the BPI (British Phonographic Industry) looked at the 15,000 most-played tracks of 2017.
 What it showed was that songs like TLC’s ‘No Scrubs’, Toto’s ‘Africa’ and The Temptations’ ‘My Girl’ are still receiving millions of streams.
-BPI analyst Rob Crutchley calculated that 30% of the music played on streaming services last year were released before 2010.
+BPI analyst Rob Crutchley calculated that 30% of the music played on streaming services last year was released before 2010.

 When taking a look at the most popular tracks from each decade, festive classics such as Bing Crosby’s ‘White Christmas, Wham!’s ‘Last Christmas’ and Mariah Carey’s ‘All I Want For Christmas’ proved most popular.